Mesefa (SEFA) Price Reaches $0.0120 on Exchanges

 Mesefa Coin Profile

 Mesefa’s total supply is 963,000,000 coins and its circulating supply is 430,655 coins.
+The official website for Mesefa is mesefa.com.
 Mesefa’s official Twitter account is @Mesefa_ and its Facebook page is accessible here.
-Mesefa’s official website is mesefa.com.

 Buying and Selling Mesefa